oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/wlst-admin-operations.md

 description: "Describes the steps for WLST administration using helper pod running in the same Kubernetes Cluster as OAM Domain."
 ---

-To use WLST to administer the OAM domain, use the helper pod in the same Kubernetes cluster as the OAM Domain.
+To use WLST to administer the OAM domain, use a helper pod in the same Kubernetes cluster as the OAM Domain.

 1. Check to see if the helper pod exists by running: